 Researches show that heat and cold are powerful ways to get support from back pain.

 Ice packs are most helpful when a person uses them immediately after damage, such as stress.
 Applying an ice pack covered in a towel immediately to the back can decrease inflammation.

-Cold may also give a numbing impact for sudden, serious back pain.
+Cold may also give a numbing impact on sudden, serious back pain.
 A person can use cold packs created for pain release, or in a pinch, use a bag of ice or frozen vegetables wrapped with a cloth to shield the skin from frostbite.
 It is best not to use ice for more than 20 minutes at a time.

 A heating bed can also relieve stiff or achy muscles.
 People should be assured to read and understand the guidance on any heating pad and test the heat carefully to ensure it is not too hot.